-Happy Chance is a flower power girl who still believes in the magic of the Summer of Love. us all to see beyond the surface of people.
+Happy Chance is a flower power girl who still believes in the magic of the Summer of Love. wizard as they come.
+He believes magic helps us all to see beyond the surface of people.

 Gimbol Giraffe has one leg shorter than the rest, but this never stops her from showering optimism on those around her. (+Kiki Monkey) different way of looking at the world, one that sees how differences make us better.